Remi1A/Titanic/README.md

-# Titanic
-Titanic Passenger Survival Prediction
+# Titanic Passenger Survival Prediction

 This Python script, created in Spyder, focuses on predicting the survival of Titanic passengers using the K-Nearest Neighbors (KNN) algorithm.
 The script includes data loading, preprocessing, exploratory data analysis (EDA), and machine learning model training and evaluation.

 Requirements: